andrewcmyers/lwon/README.md

 ## Syntax

-* `{` introduces a dictionary.
-Elements are key: value pairs, where keys are string values.
+* `{` introduces a dictionary, which is a sequence of key: value pairs, where keys are string values.
 Keys may be repeated.
+Key/value pairs may optionally be separated by commas, but note that commas are not a natural delimiter for short strings.

 * `[` introduces an array.
-Elements are one per line but delimited by commas.
+Elements are delimited by commas.
 Elements may be quoted to escape commas, with same rules as string values.
+Arrays are multidimensional, as described below.

 * `"` introduces an (explicit) string value.
 It extends until the closing unescaped `"`, and may contain multiple lines.
     Leading whitespace on lines is ignored up to the column of the first non-whitespace character.